 Air conditioning leaks

 You’ll find there are a lot of roadworks and resurfacing going on at this time of year, which could cause damage to the exterior of your car.
 Stay within the recommended speed limit when driving through road work zones, to prevent loose stones and debris from hitting and scratching the bodywork.
+Bodywork damage is usually totally preventable if you stay aware on the roads and drive within the speed limit.

 The hot months are just as challenging as winter for our vehicles – so stay alert and take measures to avoid these common problems.